 Kelly Rittenberry Culhane is a managing partner of the firm and co-manages the firm’s Texas and Chicago offices.
-Kelly is in the firm’s outsourcing practice group, as a key team member with an emphasis on handling the sourcing of human resource/professional services/consultant functions.
-She also serves as the Chair of the Insurance practice group and practices in Culhane Meadows’ Dallas office.
+Kelly is in the firm’s insurance and outsourcing practice groups, as a key team member with an emphasis on handling the sourcing of human resource/professional services/consultant functions and risk management counseling.

 Ms. Culhane has over 20 years’ experience focused on advising clients on insurance and risk-management matters (having served as General Counsel and Chief Operating Officer to two national law firms, outside general counsel to a wholly-owned subsidiary of the Tokio Marine Group, and as carrier-approved defense counsel in professional negligence actions).
 As a former trial attorney at one of the world’s largest firms, she handled all types of complex commercial litigation, insurance, and regulatory matters, while also representing these clients in key transaction with business partners.
 She represented individual accountants and the Big Three accounting firms in complex regulatory matters and was appointed to serve on a task force for a Fortune 100 company advising on CPA regulatory issues.